duncantl/CodeAnalysis/Topics/outline.md

 memory use and running time.
 This also makes the code base smaller and more consistent, so it is easier to understand and maintain.

-Code formatters have a similar effect on consistency and readability, but here were are actually transforming code.
+Code formatters have a similar effect on consistency and readability, but here we are actually transforming code.
+In other words, we are not merely concerned with altering the appearance of the code, but altering the function.
 This goes beyond what a code formatter can do, as it may actually improve performance.

 ### Loop to parallel apply